gura-conf/gura/gura.md

 regex: '<\i\c*\s*>'
 ```

 Since there is no escaping, there is no way to write a single quote inside a literal string enclosed by single quotes.
-Luckily, TOML supports a multi-line version of literal strings that solves this problem.
+Luckily, Gura supports a multi-line version of literal strings that solves this problem.

 **Multi-line literal strings** are surrounded by three single quotes on each side and allow newlines.
 Like literal strings, there is no escaping whatsoever.
 A newline immediately following the opening delimiter will be trimmed.
 All other content between the delimiters is interpreted as-is without modification.